OAGi/Score/docs/user_guide/index.rst

 ~~~~~~~~~~~~~~~~~~~~
 To edit a business term:

-1. Open the top menu fo the page, click "BIE".
+1. On the top menu of the page, click "BIE".

 2. Click "View/Edit Business Term" menu item.